A topic from the subject of Biochemistry in Chemistry.

 Introduction

 Nucleic acids are a class of biomolecules found in all living cells and viruses.
-They are composed of nucleotides, which consist of a nitrogenous base, a ribose sugar, and a phosphate group.
+They are composed of nucleotides, which consist of a nitrogenous base (adenine, guanine, cytosine, thymine, or uracil), a pentose sugar (ribose or deoxyribose), and a phosphate group.
 The two main types of nucleic acids are deoxyribonucleic acid (DNA) and ribonucleic acid (RNA).
+DNA is the genetic material of cells, containing the instructions for building and maintaining an organism.
+RNA plays a crucial role in protein synthesis and other cellular functions.

 Objective